ericoporto/ags/README.md

 No longer actively supported, but may work with older code revisions:
 -    [PSP](PSP/README.md) ([Forum thread](https://www.adventuregamestudio.co.uk/forums/index.php?topic=43998.0))

-On desktop systems launching a game is done by either placing an engine executable in the same directory where the game data is and starting the engine up or passing game location as a command-line argument.
+On desktop systems launching a game is done by either placing an engine executable in the same directory where the game data is and starting the engine up or passing the game location as a command-line argument.

 For Android, we have a game launcher app that may run any game, but it's also possible to make a signed APK for your own game (see instructions linked above).

 Game configuration is usually found in the `acsetup.cfg` file.
-On Windows you may also invoke a setup dialog by running the engine with `--setup` argument.
+On Windows, you may also invoke a setup dialog by running the engine with `--setup` argument.

 For the list of available config options and command-line arguments, please refer to [OPTIONS.md](OPTIONS.md).